0800 158 3508

 High engagement rates often reflect a deep connection with your audience and a prominent brand presence.
 This is because users are more likely to engage with brands they recognise and trust.

-Furthermore, every interaction your posts receive increases your visibility on the platform, as these posts are more likely to appear in other users’ feeds, thereby extending your reach and contributing to increased brand awareness.
+Every interaction your posts receive increases your visibility on the platform, further promoting your brand and content to new audiences, and extending your brand awareness.

 8) Share of Voice

-Share of Voice (SoV) is a significant KPI for measuring brand awareness as it provides a comprehensive overview of your brand’s visibility in comparison to your competitors.
+Share of Voice (SoV) is an important KPI for measuring brand awareness as it provides a comprehensive overview of your brand’s visibility in comparison to your competitors.

-Monitoring and improving your SoV can help you identify opportunities for increasing visibility and influence, thus enhancing your overall brand awareness.
+Monitoring and improving your SoV can help you identify opportunities for increasing visibility and influence, enhancing your overall brand awareness in the process.

 9) Brand mentions

-Brand mentions serve as one of the most fundamental KPIs for brand awareness, acting as a direct measure of how frequently your brand is being discussed on various online platforms.
-This could range from social media platforms, blogs and forums, to news articles.
+Brand mentions are one of the most fundamental KPIs for brand awareness, acting as a direct measure of how frequently your brand is being discussed on various online platforms.

 Every mention, whether tagged or not, signifies a conversation happening around your brand, and each one has the potential to increase your visibility and reputation.